biohackingmathematician/frontier-pep/README.md

 - Does NOT suggest therapeutic interventions
 - Does NOT claim efficacy for any compound
 - Does NOT offer clinical decision support
-- Does NOT propose compounds for human use
 - Does NOT replace consultation with healthcare professionals

 ---